BYUI-ECEN-361/ECEN-361-EEProm-Final/README.md

-# ECEN-361 Final Alternative:  EEPROM
+# ECEN-361 Practical Exam:  EEPROM

 ## Overview / Objective
 This project is proposed as an alternative to the final exam in ECEN-361.
 This exercise is designed to demonstrate: